GjikaByte/u3_w2_d5_MeteoApp/README.md

 🌐 Brokerage Website

-A multilingual brokerage landing page built with React and Vite, featuring responsive design, dynamic navigation, and multi-language support (Italian, Spanish, English).
+A multilingual brokerage web app built with React and Vite, featuring responsive design, dynamic navigation, and multi-language support (Italian, Spanish, English).
 All rights reserved — this repository is for demonstration and portfolio purposes only.

 🚫 License & Usage